Skip to Main Content

 Academic Integrity, or the ability to produce work with honesty and fairness, is essential to academic study.

-This credential explains the concept of academic integrity and its significance within and beyond university.
-As part of this Cred, students explore the importance of doing one's own work while also acknowledging how other people's ideas have influenced their thinking and writing.
+This module explains the concept of academic integrity and its significance within and beyond university.
+As part of this module, students explore the importance of doing one's own work while also acknowledging how other people's ideas have influenced their thinking and writing.

 Mode: Online